Mathew Charles Lamb: Early life

 Starting with Grade 8, when he was 13, Lamb went to St Jude's School in Windsor, where the other pupils found him to be distant and quiet.
 According to a fellow pupil, he spurned attempts by the other children to include him in their social circles.
 For example, Lamb once refused an invitation to a party, saying that he "didn't like to dance."
 Developing a keen interest in weapons, Lamb began to carry a knife to school, which he had little hesitation in showing off.
 He also became fascinated with firearms; according to Sweet, he and Lamb "always had guns, from the time [they] were about 12 years old".
 Sweet later told the Windsor Star that police were not informed when, as a teenager, Lamb strolled down a residential street "firing a shotgun at the houses of people he didn't like".
 Sweet also said that around this time Lamb assembled a collection of bullets and wrote the names of various local policemen on them.
 Lamb's hobby even extended to crude bombs, which he taught himself to produce using parts of various weapons.
 When he accidentally detonated one of these concoctions during preparation his leg was sprayed with shrapnel.

 On 10 February 1964, barely a month after he turned 16, Lamb confronted a physically imposing police sergeant outside the Windsor Arena and, in front of a large crowd of people, leaped upon the far larger man and repeatedly punched him in the face.
 According to journalist Bob Sutton's account in the Windsor Star (published three years later), Lamb did this "for no apparent reason".
 Lamb was convicted of assault under the Juvenile Delinquents Act and served six months at the House of Concord, a young offenders' unit near London, Ontario, run by the Salvation Army.
 Upon his release, Lamb was sent by his step-grandfather to live in East Windsor with his uncle, Earl Hesketh.
 With Hesketh's support, Lamb briefly attended Assumption College School, where apart from a dislike for learning Latin, he performed creditably.
-However, with no real motivation to study, the boy soon dropped out to look for work.
+However, with no real motivation to study, he soon dropped out to look for work.
 He was unable to hold down a permanent job and drifted through a series of short-term engagements, none lasting more than three months.